-Small cells have evolved mostly due of the needs associated with the constantly growing subscriber base of bandwidth-intensive applications.
-Small cell base stations (referred as HeNB in LTE terminology) are easily deployable, cost effective, low power devices.
-They are deployed to serve a limited number of users in a specified area and generally classified as femtocell, picocell, metro cell, or microcell, depending upon the coverage area.
+Small cells have evolved mostly due to the needs associated with the constantly growing subscriber base of bandwidth-intensive applications.
+Small cell base stations (referred as HeNB in LTE terminology) are easily deployable, cost-effective, low-power devices.
+They are deployed to serve a limited number of users in a specified area and are generally classified as femtocell, picocell, metro cell, or microcell, depending upon the coverage area.

 HSC has extensive experience in small cell design and development across baseband, protocol stack, backhaul and O&M domain.
-We have worked on development of 3G and LTE small cells in architecture consultancy and product engineering modes.
-HSC has worked on designing advanced architectures for small cells to support both cellular (LTE) and WiFi radios using common hardware and software resources using commercial over the shelf solutions.
+We have worked on the development of 3G and LTE small cells in architecture consultancy and product engineering modes.
+HSC has worked on designing advanced architectures for small cells to support both cellular (LTE) and WiFi radios using common hardware and software resources using commercial over-the-shelf solutions.

 With effective network planning, macros and small cells can be combined to enhance the overall service experience greatly.
 The use of spectrum needs to be planned across these cells.
 Small cell base stations help augment the macro cells for network coverage.
 They extend network services to low coverage and dead areas where accessibility by macro base stations is difficult due to geographical challenges and other factors.

 These compact (small cell) base stations are deployed for exclusive use in a particular area and thus improve quality of service and capacity.
 The higher quality signal enables the use of better transmission schemes and in return enhances the speed of data transfer.
 Small cell base stations connect to backhaul directly and offload the data traffic from the macro base station.